Amazon fulfillment centers don’t lead to a noticeable increase in jobs, study finds

 The EPI pulled data from the Quarterly Census of Employment and Wages, a program of the Bureau of Labor Statistics.
 The report also shows that in counties where Amazon fulfillment centers were placed saw “small reductions in county-wide employment—albeit not statistically robust.”

 These reductions could be due to a number of factors, including a decrease in population, and the loss of retail jobs.
-But there’s not enough evidence to suggest that these fulfillment centers are attracting new workers and companies to the town on the whole.
+But there’s not enough evidence to suggest that these fulfillment centers are attracting new workers and companies to the town on the whole, says the EPI.

 The study also did not find that warehouse workers in the host counties saw a significant change in their wages after Amazon opened a fulfillment center.
 (A previous study from The Economist found that in some counties where Amazon opened a warehouse, wages for workers in the warehouse sector dropped by as much as 30 percent).